WeirdoAndObserver/the-puddle-theory/README.md

 This theory has three central expressions.
 Each illuminates the same core from a different angle.

 **Expression through verbs**
-Emotion digs a hole
+Emotion digs a hollow
 A droplet falls into it
 And a puddle forms

 **Expression through time and person**
 The droplet exists only in “now”
-The hole exists only in “I”
+The hollow exists only in “I”
 The puddle exists in “now, I am feeling”

 **Expression of irreversibility**